...

 If you want to make learning “yoga adjustments” fun, you might like my Yoga Assist Flashcards: Downward Facing Dog Edition.

-Failing To Create A Safe & Comfortable Space
+Mistake 26: Failing To Create A Safe & Comfortable Space

-Teachers who don’t create a safe and comfortable space can create an unwelcoming environment for their students.
+Yoga teachers who don’t create a safe and comfortable space can create an unwelcoming environment for their students.

 Lastly, create an environment of mutual respect and kindness to encourage self-respect and respect for others.

-Not Having A Sequencing Formula
+Mistake 27: Not Having A Sequencing Formula

-Teachers who have to reinvent the wheel every time they create a lesson plan are at a very high risk of burning out and quitting teaching.
 It’s important to have a sequencing formula that you stick to most of the time.
-With the Online Yoga Genie Lesson Planner, you can input your “sequencing formula” and then click a button to create a yoga lesson plan.
+With the Online Yoga Lesson Planner, you can input your sequencing formula and then click a button to create a yoga lesson plan, and then edit the plan as much as you like.

 1. Red (warm-ups)